Generic Name: nivolumab (nye VOL ue mab)

 symptoms of brain swelling - confusion, headache, memory problems, hallucinations, neck stiffness, drowsiness, seizure (convulsions);

 kidney problems - little or no urinating; blood in your urine; swelling in your feet or ankles;

-signs of a hormonal disorder - frequent or unusual headaches, feeling light-headed or very tired, mood or behavior changes, increased thirst or urination, constipation, hair loss, sweating, hoarse or deepened voice, feeling cold, weight gain, or weight loss.
+signs of a hormonal disorder - frequent or unusual headaches, dizziness, fainting, mood or behavior changes, increased thirst or urination, constipation, hair loss, sweating, hoarse or deepened voice, feeling cold, weight gain, or weight loss.

 Your cancer treatments may be delayed or permanently discontinued if you have certain side effects.

 nausea, vomiting, stomach pain, loss of appetite, diarrhea, constipation;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.